pravega/pravega-operator/doc/upgrade-cluster.md

 Pravega Segment Store is the first component to be upgraded.
 The Segment Store is deployed as a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) due to its requirements on:

-- Persistent storage: each segmentstore need access to a persistent volume to store the cache.
-Losing the data on the cache would not be critical because the Segment Store would be able to recover based on the data in BookKeeper, but it would have a performance impact that we want to avoid when migrating, recreating, or upgrading Segment Store pods.
 - Stable network names: the `StatefulSet` provides pods with a predictable name and a [Headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) creates DNS records for pods to be reachable by clients.
 If a pod is recreated or migrated to a different node, clients will continue to be able to reach the pod despite changing its IP address.
 As Segment Store pods need to be individually accessed by clients, so having a stable network identifier provided by the Statefulset and a headless service is very convenient.

 Statefulset [upgrade strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) is configured in the `updateStrategy` field.
 It supports two type of strategies.